manetu/policyengine/docs/docs/concepts/policy-conjunction.md

 **Final Decision: DENY** (resource phase did not GRANT)

-The audit record shows that resource phase denied not because of policy logic, but because the policy could not be found—enabling operators to identify and fix the issue.
+The audit record shows that the resource phase's outcome was DENY, not because of policy logic, but because the policy could not be found—enabling operators to identify and fix the issue.

 ## Design Rationale